Getting Started at JoyMoves Pilates

 What to know ABOUT THIS SPECIAL OFFER:

 - This is for folks who have not been to JoyMoves in the last 6 months

-- These three private Pilates sessions must be completed within 30 days from the date of purchase (we don't want you forgetting everything you learned in between sessions!)
+- These three private or duet Pilates sessions must be completed within 30 days from the date of purchase (we don't want you forgetting everything you learned in between sessions!)